rowieg/movie-catalog-example/README.md

 # Scope

-This is out interactive movie and series catalog.
+This is our interactive movie and series catalog.
 You can filter the entries by genre and select the movie or series you want to get more information about.

 # What we need to do